datalad-handbook/book/docs/usecases/reproducible_neuroimaging_analysis.rst

    $ datalad subdatasets

+Given that we have obtained *raw* data, this data is not yet ready for data analysis.
+Prior to performing actual computations, the data needs to be transformed into appropriate formats and standardized to an intuitive layout.
-Given that we have obtained raw data, it is time to think about preparing it for a data analysis.
-This includes a transformation from DICOMs into the NifTi format, a format specifically designed for scientific analyses of brain images.
-This requires software.
-To take extra care to know exactly what software is used both to be able to go back to it at a later stage, should we have the need to investigate an issue, and to capture *full* provenance of the transformation process, we are using a software container that contains the relevant software setup.
+For neuroimaging, a useful transformation is a transformation from DICOMs into the NifTi format, a format specifically designed for scientific analyses of brain images.
+An intuitive layout is the BIDS standard.
+Performing these transformations and standardizations, however, requires software.
 For the task at hand, `HeudiConv <https://heudiconv.readthedocs.io/en/latest/>`_, a DICOM converter, is our software of choice.
-Beyond converting DICOMs, it also provides assistance in converting a raw data set to the BIDS standard, and it integrates with DataLad to place converted and original data under git/git-annex version control, while automatically annotating files with sensitive information (e.g., non-defaced anatomicals, etc).
+Beyond converting DICOMs, it also provides assistance in converting a raw data set to the BIDS standard, and it integrates with DataLad to place converted and original data under Git/Git-annex version control, while automatically annotating files with sensitive information (e.g., non-defaced anatomicals, etc).

+To take extra care to know exactly what software is used both to be able to go back to it at a later stage should we have the need to investigate an issue, and to capture *full* provenance of the transformation process, we are using a software container that contains the relevant software setup.
 A ready-made `singularity <http://singularity.lbl.gov/>`_ container is available from `singularity-hub <https://singularity-hub.org/>`_ at `shub://ReproNim/ohbm2018-training:heudiconvn <shub://ReproNim/ohbm2018-training:heudiconvn>`_.

-Using the :command:`datalad containers-add` command we can add this container to the ``localizer_scans``superdataset.
+Using the :command:`datalad containers-add` command we can add this container to the ``localizer_scans`` superdataset.
 We are giving it the name ``heudiconv``.

 .. runrecord:: _examples/repro2-104
    :language: console